Cray-HPE/docs-csm/operations/network/management_network/bican_disable_uan_vlan7.md

     An error in this step likely means that SLS has not been upgraded.
 Again, if the BICAN "toggle" value is `CHN` this entire procedure can be skipped.

-1. (ncn-m001#) Back up the switch configs.
+1. (`ncn-m001#`) Back up the switch configurations.

     ```bash
     cd /root
     canu backup network --folder switch_backups
     ```

-1. (ncn-m001#) Use CANU to print the network topology.
-The Paddle/CCJ json file or SHCD used to update the Management Network should be reused here.
+1. (`ncn-m001#`) Use CANU to print the network topology.
+The Paddle/CCJ JSON file or SHCD used to update the Management Network should be reused here.
 The CCJ file is preferred as a means of input.
-Generating the CANU command line for the SHCD as an exercise here and not using the same command line used to update the switches in [Update the Management Network](Stage_0_Prerequisites.md#stage-03---upgrade-management-network), will be time consuming and likely error prone.
+Generating the CANU command line for the SHCD as an exercise here and not using the same command line used to update the switches in [Update the Management Network](../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-03---upgrade-management-network), will be time consuming and likely error prone.

     * CCJ/Paddle (recommended)